Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 The same credentials serve two purposes:

-1. **Webhook registration**: `npm run setup-resources` creates (or updates) a webhook of type `pending-notification` in Adyen pointing to the same `notificationBaseUrl` as the standard webhook, configured with the given username and password.
+1. **Webhook registration**: `npm run setup-resources` creates (or updates) a webhook of type `pending-notification` in Adyen pointing to `<notificationBaseUrl>/notifications/<ctpProjectKey>`, configured with the given username and password.
 Re-running the command is idempotent and re-syncs the credentials to Adyen.
 2. **Webhook validation**: the notification module validates the `Authorization` header of every incoming `PENDING` notification against the configured username and password.
 When the credentials are missing or wrong, the module responds with HTTP `401` and none of the notification items of the request is processed.

+Unlike standard notifications, Generic Pending notifications carry **no `additionalData`** and therefore no `metadata.ctProjectKey`.
+This is why the `ctpProjectKey` attribute is mandatory when `enableBasicAuth` is enabled: the commercetools project of a `PENDING` notification is resolved from the last path segment of the webhook URL (see [Fallback in case `metadata` is not available](#fallback-in-case-metadata-is-not-available)) and, if the URL contains no project key, from the `ctpProjectKey` configured for the Adyen merchant account.
+Consequently, one Adyen merchant account can receive Generic Pending webhooks for exactly one commercetools project.

 Processing of `PENDING` notifications skips HMAC validation even when `enableHmacSignature` is enabled, as Adyen does not sign this webhook type.
 A `PENDING` notification is stored as an [interfaceInteraction](https://docs.commercetools.com/api/projects/payments#add-interfaceinteraction) with status `pending` on the matching payment; no transaction is added or changed (see [adyen-events.json](./../resources/adyen-events.json)).